Skip to contents

 Overview

-In this tutorial, we will illustrate how to perform de novo discovery of spatially distinct cellular ecosystems (SEs) from single-cell spatial transcriptomics dataset using SpatialEcoTyper.
+In this tutorial, we will illustrate how to perform de novo discovery of spatial ecotypes from single-cell spatial transcriptomics dataset using SpatialEcoTyper.

 We will be analyzing single-cell spatial transcriptomics data from a melanoma sample (raw data available in Vizgen’s MERSCOPE FFPE Human Immuno-oncology).
 To quickly demonstrate how SpatialEcoTyper works, we’ve selected a subset of the sample, which can be downloaded from here.

-This demo data comprises the spatial expression of 500 genes across 27,907 cells, which are categorized into ten distinct cell types: B cells, CD4+ T cells, CD8+ T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and the cancer cell of origin (CCOs).
-Given the large proportion of CCOs, and in order to reduce running time, CCOs were excluded from this demonstration.
+This demo data comprises the spatial expression of 500 genes across 27,907 cells, which are categorized into ten distinct cell types: B cells, CD4+ T cells, CD8+ T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and melanoma cells.
+Melanoma cells are excluded from this demonstration to reduce processing time.

-Besides, all cells were grouped into four regions, including tumor, inner margin, outer margin, and stroma.
-The tumor and stroma regions were defined based on the density of CCOs.
-For detailed information about the tumor and stroma annotations, please refer to the CytoSPACE paper.
-The inner and outer margins were delineated as regions extending 250 μm inside and outside the tumor boundaries, respectively.
-In addition, we assessed distance of each single cell to tumor/stroma interface by computing the shortest Euclidean distance to tumor regions (or stromal regions) for cells localized in stromal region (or tumor regions).
-A positive distance is used for cells localized in tumor region, and a negative distance is used for cells localized in stroma region.
+All cells are grouped into four spatial regions: tumor, inner margin, outer margin, and stroma.
+The tumor and stroma regions are defined based on the density of cancer cells, as described in the CytoSPACE paper.
+The inner and outer margins are defined as regions extending 250 μm inside and outside the tumor boundaries, respectively.
+Furthermore, we quantified each cell’s distance to the tumor–stroma interface by calculating the shortest Euclidean distance to the nearest tumor region (for stromal cells) or stromal region (for tumor cells).
+A positive distance indicates cells located within the tumor region, while a negative distance indicates cells located within the stroma.

 SpatialEcoTyper analysis requires two input data: